hexavik/C-Programming-Questions/Arrays/Zero_Sum_Subarray_Detector/zero_sum_subarray_detector.md

 - The function should aim for optimal performance with minimal computational overhead.
 - An empty subarray is not considered valid.

-**Notes:**
+> [!NOTE]
+>

-- **Approach:**
+> - **Approach:**
-  - Use a **prefix sum** method:
+>   - Use a **prefix sum** method:
-    - Compute the cumulative sum of the array while iterating through it.
+>     - Compute the cumulative sum of the array while iterating through it.
-    - If the cumulative sum at any point is zero or if it has been seen before, a zero-sum subarray exists.
+>     - If the cumulative sum at any point is zero or if it has been seen before, a zero-sum subarray exists.
-  - This is based on the idea that if two prefix sums are the same, the elements between them sum to zero.
+>   - This is based on the idea that if two prefix sums are the same, the elements between them sum to zero.
-- **Optimal Solution:**
+> - **Optimal Solution:**
-  - Utilize a hash set to track cumulative sums encountered so far, ensuring an efficient check for duplicates.
+>   - Utilize a hash set to track cumulative sums encountered so far, ensuring an efficient check for duplicates.
-- **Edge Cases:**
+> - **Edge Cases:**
-  - The array starts with a zero-sum subarray, e.g., `[0, 1, 2]`.
+>   - The array starts with a zero-sum subarray, e.g., `[0, 1, 2]`.
-  - The array contains all positive or all negative numbers, e.g., `[1, 2, 3]`.
+>   - The array contains all positive or all negative numbers, e.g., `[1, 2, 3]`.
-  - Large arrays with repeated values.
+>   - Large arrays with repeated values.